RuiAAPeres/but_the_android_team_uses_RxJava/README.md

 My personal and honest feelings about RxSwift, is that it has advantages over ReactiveSwift, but I find that most of the times people adopt RxSwift for two main reasons:

 1. Cargo cult.
-2. "but the android team uses RxJava".
+2. "but the android team uses RxJava".wefwefew we f wf

 Which, has you might suspect, are bad arguments.